 Related Insurance: Condo Association Insurance

-Flooding caused by hurricanes, rainfall, snowmelt, tidal surges, and other events.
+Flooding is caused by hurricanes, rainfall, snowmelt, tidal surges, and other events.

-With the National Flood Insurance Program (NFIP) policy, you can be covered for both damage to the building and loss of your furniture and other possessions.
-The NFIP was established by the Federal government and is managed by the Federal Emergency Management Agency.
-Flood insurance can be purchased from the NFIP directly, as well as through insurance companies.
+With the National Flood Insurance Program (NFIP) policy, you can be covered for both damages to the building and loss of your furniture and other possessions.
+The

 Just like all other insurance policies, flood insurance is based upon a range of factors that are used to estimate your risk.
 You can use these factors to pay less on your flood insurance each year.